- Headline

 Catholic bishops, in a letter read in all churches last June in which they warned that "Christianity was at stake in Germany," also made a fleeting generalized reference to mercy kill.

 There are sacred obligations of conscience," their letter said,"from which no one can free us and which we must fulfill even if it costs us our lives.
-Never under any circumstances may a human being, aside from war and justified self-defence, kill an innocent person.'"
+Never under any circumstances may a human being, aside from war and justified self-defense, kill an innocent person.'"

-"For several months," the bishop said, "we have heard reports that patients who have been ill for a long time and perhaps appear to be incurable have been forcefully removed from sanatoriums and asylums for the instance by orders from Berlin.
+"For several months," the bishop said, "we have heard reports that patients who have been ill for a long time and perhaps appear to be incurable have been forcefully removed from sanatoriums and asylums for the insane by orders from Berlin.

 "Regularly then, after a short time, a relative received notice that the person had died, the body had been cremated, and the ashes could be delivered.
-A suspicion, bordering on certainty, exists generally that these numerous and unexpected cases of the death of the insane don't happen of themselves but are intentionally bought about, that the teaching is being followed which maintains that one may destroy the lives of so-called 'persons unworthy to live,' and so kill innocent persons if one thinks their lives are no longer of use to the nation and state."
+A suspicion, bordering on certainty, exists generally that these numerous and unexpected cases of the death of the insane don't happen of themselves but are intentionally brought about, that the teaching is being followed which maintains that one may destroy the lives of so-called 'persons unworthy to live,' and so kill innocent persons if one thinks their lives are no longer of use to the nation and state."

 This was a reference to the cardinal Nazi principle that the nation is everything and the individual nothing.